Copyright © 2019 KVMGalore® - All rights reserved.

 Secure DisplayPort KVM Switches

-2- and 4-port, secure, 4K/Ultra-HD DisplayPort PPs 3.0 NIAP Common Criteria certified KVM switches with an optional dedicated CAC port
+2- and 4-port, secure, 4K/Ultra-HD DisplayPort PPs 3.0 NIAP Common Criteria certified KVM switches with audio support and an optional dedicated CAC port

 Read more below...